Mochi Flashcard Generator

 Add your source

-Paste a word list or text, or upload a photo.
-NextLang reads it with built-in image analysis, so you never retype anything.
+Paste a word list or text, or upload a photo or a PDF.
+NextLang reads it with built-in image and PDF analysis, so you never retype anything.

 - 2